substate-tech/ambel/README.md

 # Modules

 ## [Apb2CSTrgt](src/main/scala/Apb2CSTrgt.scala)
 The `Apb2CSTrgt` Module implements a basic APB2 control/status register set with the registers and their address map supplied via a simple JSON description, passed as a parameter to the Module.
 The JSON register description is parsed using [circe](https://github.com/circe/circe) and the resulting objects are used to generate the registers, read-write access to them via the APB2 interface, and any associated direct IO for the registers using Chisel's [`MixedVec`](https://www.chisel-lang.org/api/latest/chisel3/util/MixedVec.html).
-Setting the `GEN_BUNDLE` parameter to true it is possible to generate a set of Bundles suitable for ordered connection to the IO externally.
+Setting the parameter `GEN_BUNDLE = true` it is possible to generate a set of Bundles suitable for ordered connection to the IO externally.
 There's an auto-generated Bundle for each register bit field type with a member for each bit field named after its register name and bit field name (as specified in the JSON).

 ### [Apb2CSTrgt register bit field modes](docs/register_bit_field_modes.md)
 ### [Register description JSON schema](docs/register_description_JSON_schema.md)
 ### Simple Example

-The following JSON file can be used to parameterize Apb2CSTrgt to implement an extremely simple Module with a single 32-bit xregister, with a single 8-bit read-write bit-field (the rest of the bits are marked as RESERVED, will not be writable and will read zero).
+The following JSON file [versioned here](src/main/json/Simple.json) can be used to parameterize Apb2CSTrgt to implement an extremely simple Module with a single 32-bit register which has a single 8-bit read-write bit-field (the rest of the bits are marked as RESERVED, will not be writable and will read zero).
 ```JSON
 {
  "regMap": [